All Episodes

 Great, great show today.

-This is one of the best days of my whole life, and I'm I appreciate you taking my call.
+This is one of the best days of my whole life, and I appreciate you taking my call.

-And I just want you to know that um as a long lifelong Republican, both my husband and myself, we just re-registered and we just took changed our party affiliation to independence, and we're just so frustrated with the Republicans.
+And I just want you to know that as a long, lifelong Republican, both my husband and myself, we just re-registered and we just changed our party affiliation to independents.

-It's it's it's what has been missing.
+It's what has been missing.

-It's it's uh and it may it may still be.
+And it may still be.

-Uh combined with the fact that the sequester's not working out for Obama the way he intended.
+Some people think it signifies a change in momentum, combined with the fact that the sequester is not working out for Obama the way he intended.

 He's actually being hit for that.